sirixdb/sirix/README.md

 This deletes the node with ID 3 and in our case as it's an element node the whole subtree.
 For sure it's committed as revision 3 and as such all old revisions still can be queried for the whole subtree (or in the first revision it's only the element with the name "bar" without any subtree).

-If we ant to get a diff, currently in the form of an XQuery Update Statement (but we could serialize them in any format), simply call the XQuery function `sdb:diff`:
+If we want to get a diff, currently in the form of an XQuery Update Statement (but we could serialize them in any format), simply call the XQuery function `sdb:diff`:

 `sdb:diff($coll as xs:string, $res as xs:string, $rev1 as xs:int, $rev2 as xs:int) as xs:string`